hjozwiak/tintin-kallisti-pack/README.md

 #### Container

 A lot of things depend on your container.
 You can set your container with the container command.
 Container bag will use a bag as your container.
 Of course, thanks to the in game label command, you need not worry about conflicting names.
 Do you have a bag and a baguette?
 Simply label your bag something else like a stuffholder, set container stuffholder, and the pack won't try to store your stuff in your bread.
 In game, see help label for more information.

+#### Miscellaneous Client Side Commands

+These commands are available to present important information quickly, or to change the output of the game.
+To turn them off, prefix them with no as in nocspam.

+- cspam: Cuts down on or shortens some of the game's output.
+- filter: Filters out items you can not use when listing from shops or looking in containers.
+Will also work on inventory.
+- whoami: Shows your name, level, and class.
+Will also show last death information if available.

 #### Multiple Items